ratchetcat/commander/README.txt

   c.commands << "ls -ltrh"
   c.run_commands()

-Exit status of a single command is trivial to check:
+Exit status of a single command is trivial to check (thanks to the open4 gem):

   c = Commander.new( log )
   c.run( "df -h" )
   p c.exit_status #=> 0

-Because Commander is tied to the ruby logger, you may easily check for error messages:
+Commander adds a buffer to the ruby logger, which allows us to perform a simple check for errors over the whole log:

   c = Commander.new( log )
   c.run( "df -h" )